 In parallel, there are three critical steps that mobile operators and their stakeholders can take to raise awareness and ensure adoption of the industry ESG framework.
 First, align their leadership and organisation to the KPI framework.
 Second, engage in ongoing dialogues with the investment community and other external stakeholders.
 And third, adopt the KPIs in future reporting, measure your performance and deliver improvements.

-To provide feedback in the open consultation, or for more information on this initiative, go to gsma.com/betterfuture/esg
+For more information on this initiative, go to gsma.com/betterfuture/esg summary e of The industry ESG framework ry Environment work KPIs Digital inclusion KPIs Digital integrity KPIs